pandas-dev/pandas/doc/source/merging.rst

 in R).
 The reason for this is careful algorithmic design and internal layout of the data in DataFrame.

+See some :ref:`cookbook examples <cookbook.merge>` for some advanced strategies

 pandas provides a single function, ``merge``, as the entry point for all standard database join operations between DataFrame objects: